Tigray Region: 1st to 10th century AD

-The Kingdom of Aksum was a trading empire rooted in Eritrea and northern Ethiopia.
+The Kingdom of Aksum was a trading empire rooted in northern Ethiopia.
 It existed from approximately 100–940 AD, growing from the proto-Aksumite Iron Age period c.
 4th century BC to achieve prominence by the 1st century AD.

 According to the Book of Axum, Axum's first capital, Mazaber, was built by Itiyopis, son of Cush.
 The capital was later moved to Aksum in northern Ethiopia.

 The Empire of Aksum, at its height, at times extended across most of present-day Eritrea, Ethiopia, Djibouti, Sudan, Yemen and Saudi Arabia.
 The capital city of the empire was Axum, now in northern Ethiopia.
 Today a smaller community, the city of Axum was once a bustling metropolis and a cultural and economic hub.
 Two hills and two streams lie on the east and west expanses of the city; perhaps providing the initial impetus for settling this area.
 Along the hills and plain outside the city, the Aksumites had cemeteries with elaborate grave stones, which are called stelae, or obelisks.
 Other important cities included Yeha, Hawulti-Melazo, Matara, Adulis, and Qohaito, the last three of which are now in Eritrea.
-By the reign of Endubis in the late 3rd century, Aksum had begun minting its own currency and was named by Mani as one of the four great powers of his time, along with China and the Sassanid and Roman empires.
+By the reign of Endybis in the late 3rd century, Aksum had begun minting its own currency and was named by Mani as one of the four great powers of his time, along with China and the Sassanid and Roman empires.
 It converted to Christianity in 325 or 328 under King Ezana and was the first state to use the image of the cross on its coins.